 Culturally, men are expected to be providers, problem-solvers, and protectors.
 They’re rewarded for independence and stoicism, but not for vulnerability or self-reflection.
 We all know what this leads to: bottled-up emotions, difficulty connecting with others, and unhealthy coping mechanisms.

-At the same time, men also live in a system that grants them certain privileges, making discussions around masculinity and emotional struggles even more complex.
-It can feel awkward or conflicting to acknowledge pain while knowing you have social advantages.
-But therapy isn’t about blame or guilt—it’s about honesty, growth, and understanding yourself fully.
+At the same time, we also live in a system that grants men certain privileges, making discussions around masculinity and emotional struggles even more complex.
+It can feel awkward to acknowledge the pressures of masculinity while knowing you have certain social advantages.
+But when men (and society as a whole) acknowledge the swirl of pressures masculinity creates and deal with them head-on, it leads to more personal growth, healthier relationships, and stronger communities.

 Kinds of Men’s Issues